 When Ford debuted its GT40 concept at the Detroit Auto Show in January 2002 it completely stole the show.
 Nobody knew it was coming, and nobody (including yours truly) thought Ford would actually build a production version.
 It was less than 6 months after the September 11th attacks.
 A new level of uncertainty had gripped the nation.
 Car companies didn’t know what the economic fallout would be.
+However, it turned out to be a good year for car companies.
+People were buying cars still and keeping them in buildings, similar to these metal buildings Kentucky, to keep them safe from thieves or weather damage.
+Many car companies were surprised about this increase in sales, but it seemed people still wanted new cars.
 GM’s “Keep America Rolling” campaign started a few weeks after the attack, with major price cuts that actually kept Americans visiting dealer showrooms versus locking up their bank accounts.
 Most automakers joined the effort, the government instituted several automotive tax incentives, and 2001 ended up being a healthy year for new car sales.
 But could Ford, a company that was already struggling financially in the early 2000s, really afford to build a single-minded, low-volume sports car?

 After 24 hours of internal struggle I contacted Ford’s West Coast PR manager, John Clinard, and told him I wanted to “get on whatever list was forming for the new Ford GT40 sports car” (everyone still thought it would be called the “GT40” at the time, but we’ll cover that in another post).
 John told me to write him a letter explaining why I wanted the car and what I planned to do if I got one.
 I really wish I could find that letter, but it was over 14 years ago, and even my pack-rat ways apparently didn’t save it (trust me, I looked).
 I faintly remember referencing my history of driving muscle cars, and having two older brothers that were grease monkeys, giving me the car bug long before I was old enough to drive.